 Gifted from Nature

-I am delighted to announce that I had the opportunity to design an exclusive collection for the authentic organic brand Weleda UK (which has been in existence for nearly a hundred years) entirely inspired by their 13acre Demeter-certified gardens in Derbyshire a few miles from my studio.
+I am delighted to announce that I had the opportunity to design the packaging for an exclusive collection by the authentic organic brand, Weleda UK (which has been in existence for nearly a hundred years).
+The designs are entirely inspired by their 13acre Demeter-certified gardens in Derbyshire, just a few miles from my studio.
 Last month I was given the honour of presenting the unveiling of the collection at their annual conference and to give a talk about my inspiration behind the designs for their packaging.
 Shop the collection and read my Q&A to find out more.
 And look out for the collection on the high street this Christmas too in Boots, Waitrose as well as independent health shops.
 If you fancy an Emma Britton Meadow tin containing their amazing cult product Skin Food you will need to head to Holland & Barrett as it is exclusive to them!

 “Having met Emma at Chatsworth RHS, I was bowled over by her sensitive floral paintings.
 Her paintings from our gardens are beautiful, inspired by nature, our wildlife and our gardeners in Derbyshire.”
 Jayn Sterland Weleda MD